agdsn/sipa-content/news/2015-09-22-new-website-online.en.md

 date: 2015-09-22
 type: default

-This our all-new website.

-Inhabitants of Zellescher Weg, Borsberg- and Wundtstraße can log in here to see their latest traffic count and their account status.
-You can also change your MAC-address.
+As you probably can see: __Our all-new website went online!__

+Let it be said that certain information in the help pages might be missing, we are working on completing them in the next days.
+Also, some functions may not have been implemented yet for certain dormitories.

+Besides the basic redesign, completely new features have been added.
+When logged in, you can change your _password_, _mail forward_ and *mac_address*, and you can contact us easily using the _contact form_.

-The code for this website is open source, you can find it at github.com/agdsn/sipa.
-All feedback is appreciated!
+Besides: The source code of this site is __freely available__!
+You can find it at [github](http://github.com/agdsn/sipa).